-This mathematics course focuses on the topics of integers, factors, multiples, fraction, decimals, percents, and exponents.
-This course enables students to learn and use mathematical skills and processes which include problem-solving, reasoning, communications, mathematical implication and presentation, mathematical connections, and creative thinking.
-Students are encouraged to have responsibility, discipline, self-confidence, and positive attitudes toward mathematics.
-The course closely follows the content of the Thai syllabus while also exposing students to questions and word problems from an international syllabus.
+This universal mathematics course focuses on the topics of factors and multiples, fractions, decimals and percentages.
+The course enables students to use mathematical skills and processes which are problem-solving, reasoning, communications, mathematical implication and presentation, mathematical connections, and creative thinking along with having systematic work, disciplines, responsibilities, caution, self-confidence, and positive attitude toward mathematics.